jhrozek/enhancements/enhancements/compliance-operator.md

  * More specific advise, but still needs to be applied manually.
 For example, configure a message of the day so that a legal notice gets displayed after login
- * Gaps that can be remediated in a completely autonomous fashio.
+ * Gaps that can be remediated in a completely autonomous fashion.
 For example make sure that the `auditd` service is enabled.

 At first, we would like to display the remediation in the HTML report so that the administrator can copy the advise and, if it's possible to apply directly, do that.

-How to expose applying the remediation through an API and how to apply the remediation exactly is something we need to think about more.
+However, when it comes to applying the remediation, there are two options:

+* Output the remediations to yaml files that the user can download and apply.
+  The caveat of this is that it makes it cumbersome: First check the report, then download the remediations, then apply them manually.

+* Add the capability so that the opreator can schedule a workload that will apply these remediations.
+The workflow would be as follows: Check the report then modify the CRD so that the remediation is applied.
+This is more automatic and user-friendly, however, it requires us giving a lot of privileges to the workload, which might not be ideal.

 ### Test Plan